 Like the sisters in their letter, and Sister Keehan in her statement, most of these groups fail to mention explicitly that they reject the bishops’ analysis of the health-care bill.
-Is that a sign of respect or merely a refusal to deal with the bishops’ directly? should be credited for offering a comprehensive, if tortured, rebuttal to the bishops’ position, but the sisters don’t reveal whose analysis they are relying upon.
+Is that a sign of respect or merely a refusal to deal with the bishops’ one-page fact sheet directly?
+Commonweal should be credited for offering a comprehensive, if tortured, rebuttal to the bishops’ position, but the sisters don’t reveal whose analysis they are relying upon.

 One can certainly debate the original intent of Joseph Cardinal Bernardin’s now-famous 1983 speech announcing a “consistent ethic of life,” but in practical political terms, the seamless garment became nothing more than a convenient excuse for Catholic politicians to ignore the slaughter of the unborn and all its attendant effects on cultural and family life.